Introductory Android App Development Week

 - What is the app itself — is it a file or something?

-- How do we get started with Android Studio?
+- How do we create an app project with Android Studio?

 - What is Gradle and why do we care?